Private Wealth 2024

 Adopted Children

 Generally speaking, and for the purpose of succession, adopted children are treated as the children of their adoptive parents once an adoption order is made.
-Testators can, however, exclude adopted children from their wills.
+Testators can, however, exclude adopted children from their Wills.

 Surrogate Children